FREQUENTLY ASKED QUESTIONS

 WHAT IF I/ MY CHILD DOESN'T KNOW HOW TO PLAY MUSIC?

 You do not need any prior experience or musical skills to benefit from Music Therapy!
-Simply a love of music and a willingness to try something new and you never know what new skills you could pick up!
+Simply a love of music and a willingness to try something new is all you need to get started!

 WHAT CONDITIONS CAN MUSIC THERAPY ASSIST WITH?